schneems/schneems/_posts/2017-07-26-omscs-omg-is-an-online-masters-right-for-you.md

 ## Does prior programming experience help?

-I've been doing Rails for 10+ years now.
+I've been doing Rails & Ruby for 10+ years now.
 I would say that this buys me being comfortable in front of a computer with a problem I know nearly nothing about.
 I'm comfortable finding and debugging example code I find on the internet.
 I know how to write a good technical question for a forum post.

 Generalized debugging and problem-solving skills are very helpful, but I don't feel that gives me a huge leg up in the assignments.
 What that prior experience does bring though, is context.
 When my OS course was talking about the internal structure of processes and threads, I had an Aha! moment.
 I've been using these things for years, but knew __how__ they worked.
 I think I'll retain these lessons better than students who have no real world experience.